Anoshkhan/Simple_Task_Manager/README.md

 # 📝 Task Manager

 A **simple and responsive task manager** web application built with **HTML**, **CSS**, and **JavaScript**.
-Easily add, complete, and delete tasks with a user-friendly interface and a clean, **light purple theme**.
 **Made as a mini project for Saylani students during class.**
 ---